GeoKnow/Facete/README.md

     config.sparqlProxyServiceIri = 'lib/SparqlProxyPHP/current/sparql-proxy.php'; // For PHP-based proxying
     config.sparqlProxyServiceIri = 'api/sparql-proxy'; // For Java-based proxying (intended for inside the Tomcat container)

+Note to Tenforce: Activate the appropriate theme by adjusting `facete-index.properties`:

+    facete.themePath=facete-themes/odp3

 ### facete-server
 TO BE DONE